perfectdarkmode1/perfectdarkmode1.github.io/content/networking/cisco/vlans.md

 date: 2023-11-06T06:20:36-07:00
 draft: false
 ---
-1.0 Network Fundamentals
-1.13 Describe switching concepts
-1.13.a MAC learning and aging
-1.13.b Frame switching
-1.13.c Frame flooding
-1.13.d MAC address table
-2.0 Network Access
-2.1 Configure and verify VLANs (normal range) spanning multiple switches 2.1.a Access ports (data and voice)2.1.b Default VLAN 2.1.c Connectivity
-2.2 Configure and verify interswitch connectivity 2.2.a Trunk ports
-2.2.b 802.1Q
-2.2.c Native VLAN

-Virtual LAN Concepts
+## Virtual LAN (VLAN) Concepts

-reasons for choosing to create smaller broadcast domains (VLANs):

--   reduce CPU overhead on each device
--   reduce security risks
--   different security policies per VLAN
--   more flexible designs that

--   group users by department, or by groups that work together, instead of by physical location

--   solve problems more quickly

--   failure domain for many problems is the same set of devices as those in the same broadcast domain
+Using VLANs creates smaller broadcast domains.
+There are many reasons why you would want to do this.
+You reduce CPU overhead on each device.
+And reduce security risks by using different security policies on each VLAN.

+You can also use more flexible designs that group users by department instead of by physical location.
+Using VLANs helps you solve problems more quickly.
+As the failure point for many problems would include devices in a single broadcast domain.

 -   reduce the workload for the Spanning Tree Protocol (STP)